graceegal/graceegal/README.md

-## 👋 Hi there, I'm Gracee!
+# Hi there, I'm Gracee! 🤠 🤸‍♀️

+Welcome to my GitHub!
 I am a software engineer who values human connection and relationships, maintaining a people-first approach in everything I do.
 My unique blend of advertising and software engineering experience allows me to create impactful, user-centric applications.

-As a creative and analytical self-starter with a proven track record of leading projects from ideation to completion, I thrive in dynamic environments.
+You can find some of my favorite projects pinned below ⬇

-👩‍💻 Some of the tech stack I use (and love) the most:
+📟 Some of the tech stack I use (and love) the most:
 • Javascript (+ Typescript)
 • React
 • Next.js